facebook

 Personal and Corporate Prayers for Healing

 Prayer communicates intimacy between a person and God, more than mere words.
 God’s people trust the Lord like a child trusts a loving father.
-It is a way to trust also in God’s promises and steadfast love.
+It is also a way to trust in God’s promises and steadfast love.
 To express this relationship, God commands us to “pray unceasingly.”

 This constant disposition of prayer strengthens humans to relate rightly to God.
 Prayer itself is a grace-filled healing act, training the Church to abide in God so He may abide in us.